ersheff/node-workshop/4local-example.md

 Then, socket.io would be available to the Node scripts that you write, provided you run them from the same directory.

-To try out the local network example, navigate to the "max-socketIO-demo-local" folder in the workshop repo.
+To try out the local network example, navigate to the "max-net-local-demo" folder in the workshop repo.

-Let's start by taking a look at the "max-socketIO-local-client" script.

-Now,

-Open the "max-socketIO-local" patch.
+Start by launching the "max-net-local-server" script from the command line:
+`node path-to-server/max-net-local-server.js`

+Then, open the "max-net-local-client.js" file and change the server address (hostname or IP) and port as needed.
+When the server is launched, it will report the computer's hostname and port.

+Now, open the "max-net-local.maxpat" patch and try it out.